 Prior to beginning classes at the Sayre site, students must provide documentation for health, insurance, and background checks.
-The Program Director will provide students with the most up-to-date requirements.
+Students will be provided a list of Health, Insurance and Background Check Requirements.
 Students will be contacted by The Guthrie Clinic Medical Education department to complete the process.
 Students who do not provide documentation for the above requirements will not be allowed to participate in clinical assignments.